Skip to content

 declare(strict_types=1);

-namespace App\Application\Console\Commands;
+namespace Application\Console\Commands;

 use Codefy\Framework\Console\ConsoleCommand;